wenzheng73/pulpino-up-sha256/SIM.md

 ## Configure

-Modify the `cmake-configure.gcc.sh` to your needs and execute it inside the build directory.
+Modify the `cmake_configure.gcc.sh` to your needs and execute it inside the build directory.
 This will setup everything to perform simulations using ModelSim.

-`cmake-configure.gcc.sh` options
+`cmake_configure.gcc.sh` options

 1. `--core` option